Lei-Duan/Readings/README.md

 # Readings
-This is a repo for my reading notes + reflections. technique + random topics.
+This is a repo for my reading notes + reflections.
+It could be in English or Chinese, depends on my mood :).
+I will use [markmap](https://markmap.js.org/) (markdown + mindmap) to construct the note.